-The notes are linked to the Index consisting of the Index Components and not to the spot prices of the Index Commodities.
+The notes are linked to the Index Consisting of the Index Components and not to the spot prices of the Index Commodities.
 An investment in the notes is not the same as buying and holding the Index Commodities.
 While price movements in the Index Components may correlate with changes in the spot prices of the Index Commodities, the correlation will not be perfect and price movements in the spot markets for the Index Commodities may not be reflected in the futures market (and vice versa).
 Accordingly, an increase in the spot prices of the Index Commodities may not result in an increase in the prices of the Index Components or the level of the Index.
-The prices of the Index Commodities remain stable or increase, or do not decrease to the same extent.
+The prices of the Index Components and the level of the Index may decrease while the spot prices for the Index Commodities remain stable or increase, or do not decrease to the same extent.